 The most suitable are the metal flat folding types which come in all sizes and are easy to assemble.
 You can buy these crates quite cheaply online or from a reputable pet retailer.
 Use one that is big enough for your dog to stand up, turn around and lie down comfortably as you want them to feel safe and snug.
-You could put the crate in the corner of a room, with a nice comfy dog bed and a soft toy or two inside and place something underneath so it doesn't slip around on the floor and make noise to scare him (you could recycle the cardboard box the crate arrived in).
+You could put the crate in the corner of a room, with a nice comfy dog bed and a soft toy or two inside and place something underneath so it doesn't slip around on the floor and make noise to scare him.
 Drape a blanket/sheet/duvet cover on top of the crate which also covers the back and sides so it feels more den like.

 Have the crate set up and ready for when your dog arrives in their new home and practice going in and out of the crate by hand feeding and using high value treats like chicken so the association is a positive one and a place where good stuff happens and they like to be.
 Once they are a bit more relaxed in the crate, then you can start closing and opening the door several times and feed treats through the crate when they are inside.